pluginsandsnippets/wordpress-plugin-template-boilerplate/README.md

 The WordPress Plugin Boilerplate was started in 2022 under the Company [Plugins & Snippets](https://www.pluginsandsnippets.com).

-The current version of the Boilerplate was developed in conjunction by [Dilip Sakariya](https://github.com/dilipsakariya), and [Siawa Ahmed](https://github.com/siawaahmed).
+The current version of the Boilerplate was developed in conjunction by [Dilip Sakariya](https://github.com/dilipsakariya), [Napoleao Wingert](https://github.com/napoleaowingert) and [Siawa Ahmed](https://github.com/siawaahmed).

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let us know](https://www.pluginsandsnippets.com/contact/) .
+If you’re interested in writing any documentation or creating tutorials please [let us know](https://www.pluginsandsnippets.com/contact/).
+Also, kindly follow this repository by watching and marking as starred for future reference.